freedomofpress/threat-modeling/README.md

 ### Python-based system specification

-You can also use the Python API directly, though it's less concise.
+You _can_ also use the Python API directly, though it's less concise.
 You can reproduce the above example with the Python API by running `examples/minesweeper.py`:

 ```
 $ python3 examples/minesweeper.py
 ```

 The file will be saved by default in `dfd.png` in the current working directory.

+## Threat Examples

+You can add the threats key.